Historical climatology: Role in human evolution

 Changes in East African climate have been associated with the evolution of hominini.
 Researchers have proposed that the regional environment transitioned from humid jungle to more arid grasslands due to tectonic uplift and changes in broader patterns of ocean and atmospheric circulation.
 This environmental change is believed to have forced hominins to evolve for life in a savannah-type environment.
-Some data suggest that this environmental change caused the development of modern homimin features; however there exist other data that show that morphological changes in the earliest hominins occurred while the region was still forested.
+Some data suggest that this environmental change caused the development of modern hominin features; however there exist other data that show that morphological changes in the earliest hominins occurred while the region was still forested.
 Rapid tectonic uplift likely occurred in the early Pleistocene, changing the local elevation and broadly reorganizing the regional patterns of atmospheric circulation.
 This can be correlated with the rapid hominin evolution of the Quaternary period.
 Changes in climate at 2.8, 1.7, and 1.0 million years ago correlate well with observed transitions between recognized hominin species.
 It is difficult to differentiate correlation from causality in these paleopanthropological and paleoclimatological reconstructions, so these results must be interpreted with caution and related to the appropriate time-scales and uncertainties.